LONGWOOD UNIVERSITY BOARD OF VISITORS BYLAWS

 - Election.
 The officers shall be elected at the annual meeting of the Board and

 serve until the succeeding annual meeting.
 Prior to the annual meeting of the Board, the Rector shall appoint a nominating committee of no fewer than three members.
-The nominating committee will report a recommendation of Rector, Vice Rector, Secretary, and at large member of the Executive Committee at the annual meeting.
-Other nominations may be made from the floor in open session.
+The nominating committee shall report a recommendation of Rector, Vice Rector, Secretary, and at large member of the Executive Committee at the annual meeting.
+Nominations by other members of the Board may be made in open session.
 The vote of all members shall be evidenced in open session by hand or voice vote.
 The election shall continue until a nominee has received a majority of the votes of the Board membership.
 The President of the University shall serve as the presiding officer over the election until the election of the Rector is accomplished unless the Board directs otherwise.

 - Term.
 No member of the Board shall be eligible to serve more than two consecutive terms in office as Rector, Vice Rector, or Secretary.

 Section 3.
 The Rector.
 The Rector shall preside at all meetings of the Board of Visitors.
 In his* absence, the Vice Rector will preside.
 Together with the Secretary, the Rector shall execute all papers to which it is necessary to affix the seal of the University.
-The Rector shall be a member ex officio of all committees of the Board.
+The Rector shall be an ex officio member of all committees of the Board.

 Section 4.
 The Vice Rector.
-In the absence or inability of the Rector to discharge the duties of his office, all the duties pertaining to the office of Rector shall devolve upon and be executed by the Vice Rector.
+In the absence or inability of the Rector to discharge the duties of his office, all the duties pertaining to the office of Rector shall pass to and be executed by the Vice Rector.

 Section 5.
 The Secretary.
 The Secretary shall see that a faithful record of all proceedings and actions of the Board and its committees are properly recorded and maintained; shall give notice of time and place for holding meetings; and shall see that all documents entrusted to his care are filed and safely kept at the University.
 The papers so preserved shall at all times be available for inspection by members of the Board.
 The Secretary shall see that minutes of Board meetings are mailed to Board members within ten working days after the meetings and that the minutes indicate the names of the persons making and seconding motions.
+The Secretary or his designee shall promptly post minutes of Board meetings on the Longwood University website.
 In the absence or inability of the Secretary to discharge the duties of his office, the Vice Rector shall perform the duties of Secretary.

 Section 1.
 The annual meeting of the Board shall be held at the June meeting.
 Other regular meetings of the Board for the ensuing year shall be established at the annual meeting.
-The Board may subsequently reschedule such meetings.
-These meetings may be held off campus at the discretion of the Board.
-No Board meeting may be changed without the consent of the majority of the Board.
+The Board may subsequently reschedule such meetings

 Section 2.
 Special meetings of the Board may be called by the Rector or by any three Board members and shall be held at such dates, times, and places specified in the call for the special meeting.
 No matter may be considered at any special meeting which was not included in the call, except by a two thirds vote of the members present at such meeting.